chandana999/AIE8/COMPLETE_PROJECT_DOCUMENTATION.md

 - **Judge Agent:** Strategic agentic reasoning to prioritize findings by business impact, map root causes to remediation playbooks, and generate actionable remediation steps with risk assessment.

 ### Data Sources and External APIs

+#### 1. Describe all of your data sources and external APIs, and describe what you’ll use them for.

 #### Internal Knowledge Base (Web Incidents Only)